• Skip to primary navigation

 Making a Splatter Pattern with Paint

-What we were hoping to show with this cool splatter pattern investigation was that a water balloon dropped from a greater height will fall with more speed and have a bigger splatter pattern than a water balloon of the same size dropped from a lower height.
+What we were hoping to show with this cool splatter pattern investigation was that a water balloon dropped from a greater height falls with more speed and has a bigger splatter pattern than a water balloon of the same size dropped from a lower height.

-We hit a few issues along the way, the balloons broke a little too easily, one on the tap and one was dropped by some little hands.
-There were lots of great questions and lovely giggles though, so despite it not working very well, we still had fun.
+As with many science investigations, we hit a few issues along the way.
+The balloons broke a little too easily, especially when accidentally dropped.
+There were lots of great questions and lovely giggles, though, so despite it not working very well, we still had fun.

 What you’ll need to make splatter patterns